 Joint vs. Separate Bank Accounts: What’s the Best Idea for You?

 The takeaway is that combining finances may not work for everyone, especially when there isn’t a legal relationship.
-A careful consideration of your respective financial habits is necessary before taking the plunge.
+Careful consideration of your respective financial habits is necessary before taking the plunge.

 “When deciding whether to open a joint financial account with another person, you need to consider how well you understand that person’s finances,” recommends Dray.